monerodocs/md/docs/proof-of-work/cryptonight.md

 CryptoNight is based on:

 * AES encryption
-* 5 hashing functions, all of which were finalist in NIST SHA-3 competition:
+* 5 hashing functions, all of which were finalists in NIST SHA-3 competition:
     * Keccak (the primary one)
     * BLAKE
     * Groestl